rocketbro/rocketbro.github.io/_projects/loom-interface/index.md

 - Model access to native iOS Shortcuts
 - Additional interaction modes

+Visit the [Help Page](/projects/loom-interface/help) for tips on using the app, API explanations, example Loom Trees to download, and more.

 [Join the Discord for beta access](https://discord.gg/JtJeug6mFY), and follow progress on my social media accounts.
 Check out [CLooi: Command Loom Interface](https://github.com/socketteer/clooi), my first inspiration for the project.